Woman accused of nail-clipper stabbing charged with murder

 MILLVILLE, N.J.
-(AP) — A woman accused of using a nail clipper to stab a man has been charged with murder, authorities announced Tuesday.
+(AP) — A woman accused of using a nail clipper to stab her husband has been charged with murder, authorities announced Tuesday.

 Kathleen Ayala, 30, also faces weapons charges stemming from the attack that occurred early Sunday at a mobile home complex in Millville, New Jersey.